Alexandra J. Forsythe

 Hobbies:

-I'm an avid snowboarder, and I love to ski.
+I'm an avid snowboarder, hiker, and backpacker, and I love to ski.
 I'm a ballroom dancer and classical pianist.
 I'm a naturalist, birder, and nature photographer.
 I was Indiana Audubon's first Young Birder of the Year, and my photos have appeared in national magazines and on a book cover.
-I love to travel and I studied abroad - engineering in Germany.
+I love to travel, I studied abroad (engineering in Germany), and I love working on my car.

 Volunteerism: